lf-/gankra.github.io/blah/only-in-rust/index.md

 TL;DR: don't infer lifetimes that unsafe pointers produce!

 So Rust has these lifetime things.
 They're type-level variables for talking about scopes/regions in your program.
-We attach them to references to indicate for what scope of the program we can guarantee the reference will be valid for.
+We attach them to references to indicate what scope of the program we can guarantee the reference will be valid for.
 Mostly, lifetimes only show up to create a relationship between two references.
 For example:

 ```rust
 fn foo<'a>(input: &'a u32) -> &'a u32;